Acid reflux / heartburn

 Medication and dosage

-For people with mild or occasional symptoms taking a PPI for 4-5 days will settle the problem, usually for a few weeks at the time.
+For people with mild or occasional symptoms taking a PPI for 4-5 days should settle the problem, for a few weeks at a time.

 Omeprazole 10mg/20mg capsules